-By 1877, it was the home of Benjamin Sewall, a cordage manufacturer and shipping merchant.
+On October 24, 1877, 281 Dartmouth was purchased from the Beals family by Benjamin Sewall, a cordage manufacturer and shipping merchant.
 He was a widower, and living with him were his grand-daughter and her husband: Louisa Sewall (Hubbard) Jackson and John Cotton Jackson.
 John Jackson was an officer and General Agent of the American Linen Thread Company.

 Both Benjamin Sewell and the Jacksons made their primary home in Weston.

 Benjamin Sewall died in October of 1879 and the Jacksons moved soon thereafter, traveling to Europe where John Jackson studied metallurgical engineering.

 On April 26, 1880, 281 Dartmouth was acquired from Benjamin Sewall’s estate by Dexter Townsend Mills.
 He and his wife, Lavinia Frances (Barnet) Mills, made it their home.
 They previously had lived at 50 Worcester.

 Dexter Mills was an importer, distiller, and dealer in commercial alcohol and liquor.